akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 guide for details.
 Once you're done authenticating, come back here to complete the Akamai Provider setup.

+**Note:** The Edge DNS and GTM modules depend on both Property Manager APIs as well.
+Be sure to include a PAPI authorization to the Edge DNS and GTM API Clients.

 ## Retrieve contract and group IDs

 You'll need contract and group IDs to use most Akamai Provider modules.

 You can retrieve these IDs through the [`akamai_contract`](../data-sources/property_contract.md) and [`akamai_group`](../data-sources/property_group.md) data sources, which require read access to the Property Manager API.
-You can also get this information from the Contracts app in Akamai Control Center, or by using other Akamai APIs or CLIs.
+You can also get this information from the Contracts app in Akamai
+Control Center, or by using other Akamai APIs or CLIs.

 ### Retrieve contract IDs with akamai_contract